 SDI has an international reputation for excellence in creating and delivering the highest quality results for events of all shapes, sizes and budgets.
-We have won more than 60 awards for special events that have ranged from audiences of 300 to 160,000 on the ground, and media audiences of billions.
+We have won more than 100 awards for special events that have ranged from audiences of 50 to 200,000 on-site, and media audiences up to hundreds of millions.
 We’ve designed and managed events for a dozen countries to promote trade, tourism and stronger relationships.
+We’ve developed massive anniversary events celebrating the biggest moments in our nation’s history and refined our strategy to amplify events through our public relations skills.
 We manage the largest event for women in uniform in the world, small conferences on smart aging and support walks for lung cancer research.
 We care about the cause, the message and the mission.

 - Security and Protocol